Pirates vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have won in 12, or 60%, of the 20 contests they have been named as odds-on underdogs this year.
+- The Pirates have been victorious in 12, or 57.1%, of the 21 contests they have been chosen as underdogs in this season.

-- Pittsburgh is 2-1 this season when entering a game as the underdog by +145 or more on the moneyline.
+- Pittsburgh has played as an underdog of +170 or more once this season and won that game.

-- Sportsbooks have implied with the moneyline set for this matchup that the Pirates have a 40.8% chance of pulling out a win.
+- The Pirates have an implied victory probability of 37% according to the moneyline set for this matchup.

-- Pittsburgh and its opponents have hit the over in 15 of its 29 games with a total this season.
+- Games involving Pittsburgh have gone over the total set by bookmakers in 15 of 30 chances this season.

 - The Pirates have played just one game with a spread this season and covered in that contest.